Ishanoshada/automagicio/README.md

 ```python
 auto_io.write('output.json', format='json')
 ```
+> Writes data to a file in the specified format.

 ### Data Validation

 You can check if your data contains required fields using the `validate_data` method.
-It returns `True` if the data is valid, and `False` otherwise.

 ```python
 valid = auto_io.validate_data()
 ```
+> Checks if data contains required fields (Name, Age, City).

 ### Sorting Data

 To sort your data based on a specific column, use the `sort_data` method.
-It returns a sorted list of dictionaries.

 ```python
 sorted_data = auto_io.sort_data('Name')
 ```
+> Sorts data based on the specified column.

 ### Aggregating Data